 21st Century expects students to behave appropriately for their own and their fellow students’ best academic experience.

 21st Century Public Academy requires students to wear a uniform.
 The uniform consists of tan khaki, black, or denim pants, shorts, or overalls; and a white, gray, or purple collared polo shirt with the school logo or the approved school t-shirts with the school logo.
 Uniform shirts, sweatshirts and hoodies must be purchased through Simply One Stop.
-Anything other than a heavy winter jacket must be purchased through Simply One Stop:
+Anything other than a heavy winter jacket must be purchased through Ad It Up:

 Albuquerque, NM 87107